California Microtia and Ear Surgery

 This surgery involves placement of permanent sutures to create normal ear shape and symmetry as well as modification of the skin and cartilage of the ear.

-Conditions that we treat with an Otoplasty include:
+Conditions that we treat include:

 • Lidding or Lop Ear